siteleaf/siteleaf.com/features.markdown

       existing Siteleaf gem (`siteleaf export`).
 You can also import from WordPress, Tumblr, Ghost, Drupal, and more using the community-supported Jekyll importers.
   graphic: g-jekyll
-- title: An optimized workflow.
+- title: GitHub integration.
   is_nested: true
   body:
-  - title: Offline development
-    body: Sync your Siteleaf content to local Markdown files and develop your site completely offline.
-Work faster, even without an internet connection.
-  - title: Built-in preprocessors
+  - title: Theme syncing
-    body: Siteleaf now includes built-in support for compiling Sass, SCSS, and CoffeeScript, thanks to the power of Jekyll.
-The future is now.
+    body: No more manually pushing and pulling your theme changes using the command line.
+Siteleaf will automatically sync theme changes directly with GitHub, with no need to install a Siteleaf gem.
-  - title: Free publishing
+  - title: Time machine for your content
-    body: While we’ve always had free accounts for developers, publishing was reserved for paid accounts only.
-We’re now making it possible to publish to GitHub Pages, totally free for developers and open source projects.
+    body: No more accidental overwrites or deletes.
+Every edit you (or other authors) make in Siteleaf is synced to GitHub, including content and theme changes.
+See a log of edits, who made them, and revert back to any state with the Git tools you already use.
   background: smoke
-  graphic: g-develop
+  graphic: g-github
 - title: Better suited for your needs.
   is_nested: true
   body: